 We’ve seen the aspirational edible Super Bowl snack stadiums, but really, who has time to actually make these snackable masterpieces?
-There is a way to impress guests without spending the entire morning in the kitchen—and no, that doesn’t mean going the basic route and just buying a few bags of chips and salsa.
+And although we’re skipping the watch parties this year, our small-but-mighty game day menus are in it to win it.
 Whip up any of these seven vegan Super Bowl recipes in less than thirty minutes and you will win the day—even if your team doesn’t.

 1. 5-Minute Vegan Cashew Queso by Minimalist Baker

-Queso is one of those multi-purpose dips that help hosts cut down on kitchen time while still ramping up the flavor.
+Queso is one of those multi-purpose dips that helps cut down on kitchen time while still ramping up the flavor.
 Whiz up this spicy, smokey, cheesy sauce in minutes and pour over vegan nachos, slather onto Beyond Meat Sausages, or serve on its own with chips and crudites.

 2. Snickerdoodle Hummus by A Virtual Vegan

 Dessert hummus isn’t a novelty anymore—its just delicious.
 We’ve made brownie batter hummus and cookie dough hummus, but this snickerdoodle version might be our favorite.
-Simply blend all of the ingredients together in a food processor and you’ve got something sweet for all of your guests to snack on.
+Simply blend all of the ingredients together in a food processor and you’ve got something sweet to snack on.
 Serve with freshly cut fruit, vegan graham crackers, pretzels, and even squares of dark chocolate.

 3. Simple Stovetop Mac and Cheese by Switch4Good

-This minimal ingredient mac and cheese can be thrown together just before your guests arrive.
+This minimal ingredient mac and cheese can be thrown together just before the game begins.
 No need to preheat the oven—it’s all done in the blender and on your stovetop.
 Serve as a main dish (we’ve got at least four hours to get through—chips and salsa won’t cut it for that long) or get a bit creative and use it to top store-bought vegan hot dogs.

 4. Quick 4-Ingredient Peanut Butter Cookies by Audrey Dunham

 Chances are you probably already have the ingredients for these twenty-minute cookies in your pantry.
-This recipe is perfect when you need to make something quick to take to a game day watch party.
+This recipe is perfect when your Super Bowl menu needs a touch of sweetness.
 If you have an extra five minutes, cut them into football shapes using a cookie cutter—or freehand it, if you’re artsy like that.

 5. Baked Buffalo Cauliflower by Chocolate Covered Katie